jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/3_Optim_Basics.typ

 Each iteration generates results that inform the selection of subsequent parameter combinations, guiding the algorithm's trajectory toward either a local or global minimum.
 The convergence path length exhibits significant variability depending on several factors.
 A well-chosen initial value may facilitate rapid convergence, while suboptimal starting conditions or inherently complex problem characteristics may necessitate extended computational paths.
 Several factors can impede successful convergence.
 The selected optimization algorithm may prove unsuitable for the specific problem characteristics, or the solution path may exhibit oscillatory behavior.
 In the latter case, the optimizer may encounter difficulties in achieving convergence or identifying a unique solution.
-Such convergence challenges can stem from various sources, including excessive step sizes in gradient-based optimization algorithms.
+Such convergence issues can stem from various sources, including excessive step sizes in gradient-based optimization algorithms.

 // -------------------------------------------------------------------------- //